tumble1999/awesome-config/README.md

 ## Known bugs
-* Clicking a notification does not raise the window/application that sent it.
+* Clicking a notification does not raise the window/application that sent it.<br>
 This seems to be an issue with the new notification api that uses dbus in awesomewm